 Commuter rate: $1,250.

 Experience the magic of Northern New Mexico!
 Situated at the end of a quiet road not far from the center of town, The Mabel Dodge Luhan House is a historic adobe looks out across Taos pueblo property with a view of the sacred Taos mountain.
-This fall, join Diane Ericson and guest instructor and designer, Jean Cacicedo, for dynamic teaching sessions and one-on-one instruction in our adobe conference center studio.
+Next fall, join Diane Ericson will be joined by a guest instructor, for dynamic teaching sessions and one-on-one instruction in our adobe conference center studio.
 We have added an extra day to the Taos Retreat!
 A chance to deepen the experience, and focus on aspects of your work in new ways.
 We'll be on 'Taos time' as they say, with plenty of time for small informal groups in the log cabin room and afternoon time to sit with handwork in the stone courtyards.
 Two meals a day are included at Mabel’s, breakfast and lunch.
-Dinner is on your own, with downtown Taos is an easy 5-minute walk from Mabel's with many wonderful and diverse eating opportunities in route.
+Dinner is on your own, with downtown Taos is an easy 10-minute walk from Mabel's with many wonderful and diverse eating opportunities in route.
 Historic single rooms available also.
 Spouse/partners are welcome (queen size beds only).
-Single supplement $425. and spouse/partner rates $550.
+Single supplement $465. and spouse/partner rates $575.
 To visit the Mabel Dodge Luhan House online: www.mabeldodgeluhan.com Please let us know if you have a roommate already, if you want a single supplement, if you have a specific room request or if you want to bring a spouse.

 • • •

-Price includes: 4-day workshop, meals (breakfast & lunch [daily], dinner [first night only]), and lodging.
+Price includes: 5-day workshop, meals (breakfast & lunch [daily], dinner [first night only]), and lodging.
 Rooms are double occupancy.
 The single supplement is $485.
-Commuter rate: includes workshop, studio time, lunches and dinner the first night.
+Commuter rate: includes workshop, studio time, breakfasts & lunches and dinner the first night.